 Economic situation Economy under great pressure

 Pakistan continues to be faced with comprehensive structural challenges.
 Government debt is rising, the rupee is losing value, inflation is high, and there is a shortage of foreign exchange reserves.
-Some 40 per cent of government revenue has to be used for the repayment of loans.
+A significant share of government revenue has to be used for the repayment of loans.
 Pakistan's biggest creditor is China.

 The country's tax ratio is very low even by regional standards.
 This means that the government lacks the financial scope to invest sufficiently in vital social services.
 In order to give the young population adequate job prospects and opportunities for participation, Pakistan's economy would need to grow by a minimum of seven per cent a year.